 - The game state is a slice of its possibility space: a specific instantiation of a set of variables that completely describes the system's internal conditions at any given point in time (turn, frame, etc.), even those not apparent to a player.
 A chess diagram and a save file both contain a game state.
 A player uses the controls to explore and to manipulate the current game state, also learning the overall shape of the game's possibility space in the process.

-All narrative descriptors of a game together shape its theme (a term used here as in Burgun 2014, rather than in its more literary sense): the core metaphor attached to the game-as-system in order to communicate abstract rules via symbols that a player can interpret (in the semiotic sense).
+All narrative descriptors of a game together shape its theme (a term used here as in Burgun 2014, rather than in its more literary sense; it is alternatively referred as "conceit" and "motif" in some sources): the core metaphor attached to the game-as-system in order to communicate abstract rules via symbols that a player can interpret (in the semiotic sense).
 Narrative descriptors thus provide context to the player's interactions with a game by associating them with real life experiences, such as a humanoid bitmap representing a human being.

 All of the player's (controls-mediated) interactions with the game state comprise the gameplay, while gameplay and theme together facilitate the core fantasy of the game (see Portnow and Floyd 2016, Costiuc 2019, etc.).
 These concepts didn't fit into the diagram because they emerge from the usage of the system, rather than its constituent parts, but I think it's nonetheless important to point out how they fit into the overall picture.